ECC83 vs 12AX7: Same Tube Family?

 If your amp calls for ECC82 / 12AU7, use the ECC82 / 12AU7 category or the PSVANE ECC82 Classic Series product page.
 If it calls for ECC81 / 12AT7, use the ECC81 / 12AT7 category or the PSVANE ECC81 Classic Series product page.

 Changing to a different family can change gain, operating current, drive ability, and the way the circuit biases the tube.
-That is not a safe tone adjustment unless the amplifier maker documents the substitution.
+That is not a safe tone adjustment unless the equipment maker documents the substitution.

 How to Choose a Replacement